anoopvm/sdp-infrastructure/README.md

 - Helm must be installed.
 - AWS cli must be installed.
 - AWS authentication must be setup either using one of the methods mentioned here - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html
 - AWS profile name must be same as the environment.
 For staging environment, aws profile should be staging.
-This enables multiple accounts for multiple environments.
+This enables separate accounts for separate environments.

 Usage:
 ```